Contra Costa County, CA

 - Oakland sex scandal: Police officer won’t face charges

-Street-Level Reverse Stings:
+Street-Level and Web-Based Reverse Stings:

 - “Police in Contra Costa Back Proposed Law to Deter Prostitution; County Ordinance that Would Force Customers to Forfeit Their Cars”, San Francisco Chronicle, October 13 1998.